Helo Study

 Out Of Trim Flight / Lateral Flare

-Within the balanced state or slower you can fly in whatever direction you need
+Within the balanced state or slower you can fly in whatever direction you need.

-Flaring to the side has the advantage of avoiding a tail strike at very low
+Flaring to the side has the advantage of avoiding a tail strike at very low altitude as well.

 Ag Turn